Milk between R$7 and R$10 attracts consumers' attention and generates memes; see reasons for discharge | agribusiness

 The researcher understands that, on the supply side, the off-season should continue until mid-September, or when the spring rains return.
 “But, even if the supply can be restored, it is observed that the costs (of milk) can remain high”.

 “Although the grain market signals cheaper prices with the beginning of the harvest, it is possible that global demand will drain domestic supply – and this can be intensified by the devalued exchange rate.
-That is why it is difficult to predict a reversal in food prices, like derivatives, given the same macroeconomic position that Brazil has adopted”, concludes the researcher.
+Therefore, it is difficult to predict a reversal in food prices, like derivatives, given the same macroeconomic position that Brazil has adopted”, concludes the researcher.

 In the last week, internet users from several states, such as São Paulo, Santa Catarina, Rio de Janeiro and Minas Gerais have been reporting the scare with the price of milk in the markets.
 See some posts.